Osmeña Highway: Road maintenance

-The highway was renamed to President Sergio Osmeña Sr. Highway (often shortened as Osmeña Highway), after the Commonwealth President Sergio Osmeña, by virtue of Republic Act No. 6760 in 1989.
-The name also refers alternatively to the segment of the tolled South Luzon Expressway from Magallanes Interchange to Kilometer 28.387 in San Pedro, Laguna.
-It was also applied further south to Calamba, Laguna until 1992, when this segment was renamed after Dr. José Rizal by virtue of Republic Act No. 7625.

 History

-The highway was originally built apparently in the 1960s as part of the newer road connecting Manila and Southern Luzon, called Manila South Diversion Road or South Superhighway.
-It was built in parallel to the Philippine National Railway's Batangas extension line and over the old Hernandez Street in San Andres, Manila.
-The flyover that crosses above Buendia Avenue was later added on the highway, built in 1979.
+The highway was built in the 1960s as part of the newer road connecting Manila and Southern Luzon, called Manila South Diversion Road (MSDR) or South Superhighway.
+It was built parallel to the Philippine National Railway's Batangas extension line, occupying the old Hernandez Street in San Andres, Manila and old streets through Palanan, Culiculi (now Pio del Pilar), and Bangkal (Barcal) in Makati.
+The flyover that crosses above Buendia Avenue, formerly known as the Buendia-MSDR Overpass Project, was built in 1979.

 The highway was renamed in 1989 to President Sergio Osmeña Sr. Highway by virtue of Republic Act No. 6760.
 The center island of Osmeña Highway's section from Zobel Roxas to EDSA underwent repairs by the then-municipal government of Makati in 1994.
-The highway was also involved in the construction of Skyway Stage 1, which is built above its section south of Buendia, from 1995 to 1998.
+The highway was also involved in the construction of Skyway Stage 1, built above its section south of Buendia, from 1995 to 1998.
 The Osmeña Flyover underwent repairs in 2011.
-The highway would once again become involved in another Skyway construction, this time Skyway Stage 3 that commenced in 2014.
-With this, the Makati–Manila boundary marker that once stood on the highway was demolished on October 24, 2014.
+The highway would once again become involved in another Skyway construction, this time Skyway Stage 3, built above its section north of Buendia as Stage 1's continuation, which commenced in 2014.
+With this, the Makati–Manila boundary marker on the highway was demolished in November 2014.

 Transportation

 Osmeña Highway is accessed through jeepneys, taxis, and buses.
-Running parallel to the PNR Metro South Commuter Line, the highway is served by Philippine National Railway (PNR) stations namely: San Andres, Vito Cruz, Dela Rosa (replacing Buendia), Pasay Road, and EDSA (interchange to MRT Line 3 at Magallanes station).
+Running parallel to the PNR Metro South Commuter Line, the highway is served by Philippine National Railways (PNR) stations, namely San Andres, Vito Cruz, Dela Rosa (replacing Buendia), Pasay Road, and EDSA (interchange to MRT Line 3 at Magallanes station).
+The line's operations have been suspended since March 27, 2024, to make way for the construction of the elevated North–South Commuter Railway tracks above it.

 Intersections

+Landmarks

+This is from north (Quirino Avenue) to south (EDSA):